 After the plaza by the fire department, we turned left onto the Rua do Cais, shown below, to meet the Rio Cávado.
 The bridge ahead is our destination toward Esposende.

-In less than 100 meters, on day sixteen of our Camino Portugués we joined N13, to turn right and cross the river.
+In less than 100 meters, on day sixteen of our Camino Portugués we joined the N13, to turn right and cross the river.

 After crossing the river, we immediately bent left onto the Rua da Ponte Dom Luís Filipe, a broad avenue, below, without a sidewalk, but an adequately wide shoulder.
+And just look at the town's greeting!
+Marvelous!

-We wished to continue into town, so we followed the Camino left at the next roundabout, immediately turned right, then an immediate left onto the Rua Narciso Ferreira that goes through town.
 If you are walking onward another 4.5 kilometers to the municipal Albergue de Peregrinos de Marinhas, stay to the left at the roundabout and continue walking along the waterfront, on a lovely pedestrian and bikeway.
+This is the Senda Litoral, in the map above, in orange.
 You will rejoin the coastal route in about another 1.5 kilometers, saving you a few steps for your day.

 In about 1/2 km we walked by the Hostel Eleven, where we ended up choosing to stay for the night.
 This was the place we were looking for.
 It was not yet 4:00 p.m. when the albergue opened.